enthu.ai

 It’s important to note that the customer churn rate can help you understand the health of your business, but it’s just one metric, and you should also consider other metrics like customer satisfaction and customer lifetime value when evaluating the success of your company.

-Reasons for customer attrition
+E. Reasons for customer churn

 1. Bad customer service